Conan-Kudo/rpm-config-SUSE/README.md

-# rpm-config-SUSE
+# MOVED to openSUSE

-This repository contains the RPM configuration data for the SUSE Linux distribution family.
+This repository has been moved to the [openSUSE GitHub organization](https://github.com/openSUSE/rpm-config-SUSE).